 Security

-Opteryx employs two primary security features designed to restrict user actions and data access within the platform.
-As Opteryx does not maintain a traditional user model, access is controlled through contextual information, such as AD Groups, rather than predefined user accounts.
-This framework supports the implementation of a traditional RBAC system if desired.
+Opteryx provides two primary security features designed to restrict user actions and control data access.
+Since Opteryx does not maintain a traditional user model, access control is managed through contextual information, such as AD Groups, rather than predefined user accounts.
+This framework supports implementing a traditional Role-Based Access Control (RBAC) system if desired.

 The two security features are: